Work in Progress

 Memories can’t be buried at sea.

-Like the memory of the first day when Awful Ava Ackerman stole the list from my bed and read it aloud.
+Like the memory of the first day when Ava stole the list from my bed and read it aloud.
 “Guys!” her whiny voice echoed through the cabin.
-“Want to know Eden’s ten favorite things about herself? # 3 is hilarious.”
+“Want to know Eden’s ten favorite things about herself?
+Number three is hilarious… My toes line up perfectly like a xylophone.”

-Or the memory of me trying to grab the paper before Ava climbed onto a top bunk.
+Or the memory of me trying to grab the paper before Ava climbed onto her top bunk.

 “Stop!”
 I cried.
 “This is private.”